 Resources And Further Reading

 Eager to read How To Engineer Your Layoff?
 Learn more about the e-book that enabled me to get tens of thousands of dollars to leave my job.
 It really is a no-brainer to get laid off versus quitting.
 I was able to get a severance, two months of WARN Act pay, health care for a year, all my vacation days paid, and be eligible for unemployment benefits.
-Also, just 10 months later, I was able to go back to my old firm and consult with them for a 30% higher raise.
+Also, just 10 months later, I was able to go back to my old firm and consult with them on a part-time basis doing easy, stress-free work for a 30% higher raise.
 Click here to access the How To Engineer Your Layoff e-book store page.

 Need help with your finances?
 Here are some great recommendations: